brandonbunt/brandonbunt.github.io/index.md

 June 2019 - Continuing Relationship as Jed Student Fellow Created a custom animation for JED to send to its national volunteer network as a method to increase email engagement.
 Reached out to numerous hiking organizations to help JED gain the necessary knowledge on the best way to further their peer-to-peer fundraising initiative.

-### Night of Philosophy @ Avenues the World School / Co-Founder and Coordinator
-May 2018  (6pm - Midnight)
-Invited philosophers from around NYC to come and lecture at my highschool for a night filled with powerful discourse and conversation surrounding the central theme of “dreams”, after attending and being inspired by Brooklyn Public Library’s Annual Night of Philosophy Event

 ### [Avenues São Paulo Os Primeiros Program](https://open.avenues.org/sao-paulo/english/single-blog-detail//~board/open-sao-paulo-english/post/os-primeiros-the-first-week?_ga=2.268346766.1806289043.1570042822-215345389.1570042822) / Student-Teacher and Curriculum Developer
 February - June, 2018